DevPieter/Sees/README.md

-# Sees (Super Easy Event System)
+# Super Easy Event System (Sees)

-Sees is a super easy event system.
+## Sees is a simple-to-use event system for Java.

+`Sees` makes it easy to create, call and listen to events.
+It is designed to be simple and easy to use.

 ## Installation